latchbio/latch/docs/source/basics/latch_develop_example.md

 ## Overview of the variant calling workflow

-The data we are working with is part of a long-term evolution experiment by [Richard Lenski](https://lenski.mmg.msu.edu/), which was designed to assess the adaptation of _E. coli_ in various environments.
+The data we are working with is part of a long-term evolution experiment by [Richard Lenski](https://lenski.mmg.msu.edu/), designed to assess the adaptation of _E. coli_ in various environments.

-Variant calling is a common workflow that can be used to observe the change in a population over successive generations.
-We can use this to analyze how the population of _E. coli_ in this experiment changed over time relative to the original population, _E. coli_ strain REL606.
-To do so, we will align each of our samples to the original _E. coli_ strain's (REL606) reference genome to determine what differences exist between our reads after 40,000 generations versus the original genome.
+Variant calling is a typical workflow used to observe the change in a population over successive generations.
+We can use this to analyze how this experiment's _E. coli__ population changed over time relative to the original population, _E. coli_ strain REL606.
+To do so, we will align each of our samples to the original _E.coli_ strain's (REL606) reference genome to determine the differences between our reads after 40,000 generations versus the original genome.

 ![Upload](../assets/latch-develop-example/variant-calling-wf.png)